-The famous Dog on the Tuckerbox Pioneer Monument is in Gundagai, a picturesque country town in the beautiful Riverina in southwest NSW.
-Explore the rich cultural heritage, including architectural, colonial and indigenous history.
-There’s also great fishing, thrilling rodeo and boutique wineries.
+Explore the rich cultural heritage of Gundagai, a picturesque country town in the beautiful Riverina.
+You’ll find the famous Dog on the Tuckerbox Pioneer Monument, as well as a rich architectural, colonial and indigenous history, great fishing, a thrilling rodeo and boutique wineries.

 The Dog on the Tuckerbox depicts a faithful pet guarding its dead master’s food container and commemorates the European pioneers who settled in the area.
 Unveiled in 1932 to assist the local hospital, the monument sits beside the Hume Highway and is a popular picnic stop on road trips.